-Conquer jet lag with melatonin, the hormone that regulates the sleep cycle.
-Taken as a supplement, melatonin can help your body sync with the light-dark cycle at your destination, according to a Greek study.
-If you’re travelling across six or fewer time zones, take one dose the day before your trip when it’s about 10pm in your arrival city.
-If you’re crossing seven or more zones, take a dose daily for up to three days before flying.
-Once en route, avoid caffeine and eat only when it’s mealtime at your destination.
+To conquer jet lag, consider melatonin, the hormone that regulates your sleep cycle.
+A Greek study suggests taking melatonin as a supplement to help your body sync with the light-dark cycle at your destination.
+If you’re crossing six or fewer time zones, take one dose the day before your trip around 10 p.m. in your arrival city.
+For longer journeys spanning seven or more time zones, take a dose daily for up to three days before flying.
+During your trip, avoid caffeine and eat in sync with your destination’s mealtime to further alleviate jet lag.